jdoleary/Spellmasons/docs/TasksCurrent.md

+- fullscreen preference should be saved in settings (https://steamcommunity.com/app/1618380/discussions/0/3766733981704564168/)
+- UX: show how much a summon will cost before using Capture Soul https://steamcommunity.com/app/1618380/discussions/0/3766733981707919283/
+- bug: poisoner miniboss with debilitate got 5.33333 health in tooltip
+- Update out of sync message to explain if server is behind your version
+- bug: Single player, if you end your turn while arrows are still flying enemies can start moving
 - Player being dead and getting scroll due to end of level said "Player managed to choose an upgrade without being supposed to" but I do want players to choose an upgrade at this time.
 - french target column translation is off
 - arabic `<h1>` doesn't translate right